digitranslab/jumpstart/docs/versioned_docs/version-2.39.0/data-sources/dynamodb.md

 <div style={{paddingBottom:'24px'}}>

 **DynamoDB** is a managed non-relational database service provided by Amazon.
-ToolJet has the capability to connect to DynamoDB for reading and writing data.
+JumpStart has the capability to connect to DynamoDB for reading and writing data.

 </div>